Click here to nominate onlineCHPVA Awards 2015

 The CPHVA Awards will take place in the stunning setting of the Oxo Tower Wharf, London, on Friday 27th March 2015, at a lunchtime ceremony that is the annual opportunity to recognise the achievements of the profession at your own national awards.

-The deadline for nominations is 16 January 2015 so make your nomination now!
+The deadline for nominations has been extended to the 30th January 2015 so make your nomination now!

 The categories for 2015 are: